mailgun/documentation/source/api-sending.rst

  o\:deliverytime                   Desired time of delivery.
 See :ref:`date-format`.
 Note:
-                                   Messages can be scheduled for a maximum of 3 days in the future. o\:deliverytime-optimize-period   String should be set to the number of hours in ``[0-9]+h`` format, with the minimum being ``24h`` and the maximum being ``72h``.
+                                   Messages can be scheduled for a maximum of 3 days in the future. o\:deliverytime-optimize-period   Toggles Send Time Optimization (STO) on a per-message basis.
+String should be set to the number of hours in ``[0-9]+h`` format, with the minimum being ``24h`` and the maximum being ``72h``.
 This value defines the time window in which Mailgun will run the optimization algorithm based on prior engagement data of a given recipient. *Please note that STO is only available on certain plans.
-See www.mailgun.com/pricing for more info.* o\:time-zone-localize             String should be set to preferred delivery time in ``HH:mm`` or ``hh:mmaa`` format, where ``HH:mm`` is used for 24 hour format without AM/PM and ``hh:mm:aa`` is used for 12 hour format with AM/PM. *Please note that TZO is only available on certain plans.
+See www.mailgun.com/pricing for more info.* o\:time-zone-localize             Toggles Timezone Optimization (TZO) on a per message basis.
+String should be set to preferred delivery time in ``HH:mm`` or ``hh:mmaa`` format, where ``HH:mm`` is used for 24 hour format without AM/PM and ``hh:mm:aa`` is used for 12 hour format with AM/PM. *Please note that TZO is only available on certain plans.
 See www.mailgun.com/pricing for more info.* o\:testmode                       Enables sending in test mode.
 Pass ``yes`` if needed.
                                    See :ref:`manual-testmode`
  o\:tracking                       Toggles tracking on a per-message basis, see